Scope of Variables in Java

 School sc = new School();

-// Calling the local variables from outside method and constructor.
+// Trying to access the local variables from outside the method or constructor.

 System.out.println("Name of School: " +schoolName); // compilation error.